|Address:||885 Third Avenue||Class:||A|

 Class A Office Space Available at 53rd on Third

-The 600,000-square-foot office tower also known as 53rd on Third is located in the prestigious United Nations neighborhood in Midtown Manhattan, and offers high-quality Class A office space.
+The 600,000-square-foot office tower also known as 53rd on Third is located in the prestigious Plaza District in Midtown Manhattan, and offers high-quality Class A office space.
 Amenities includes a pedestrian plaza and two restaurants on the building’s ground floor, Crimson & Rye and Wolfgang’s Steakhouse.

 The tower was previously owned by Metropolitan 885 Third Avenue Leasehold LLC, which filed for bankruptcy in 2010.
 IRSA International then acquired a 49% stake in the building for an undisclosed amount, while Marciano Investment Group also purchased a 42% stake.
 The property is subject to a ground lease held by Ceruzzi Properties, expiring in 2082.
 CBRE is the property manager, while NKF handles leasing efforts.